Contextures: The Mechanism of Representation Learning

 Key result 1: The optimal d-dimensional encoder spans the same linear space as the top-d left singular functions of P+.
 We say that such an encoder learns the contexture of P+.

-The next question is how to obtain the linear span of the top-d left singular functions.
+Now that we know which encoder is optimal, the next question is how to obtain the linear span of the top-d left singular functions.
 The conventional method is called kernel PCA, which involves eigen-decomposition of an m-by-m matrix, where m is the size of the dataset.
 The time complexity of kernel PCA is O(m3), which is not scalable to large datasets.
 Deep learning provides a faster way to do this.
 We can train a large model to optimize a variational objective R, such that R is optimized if and only if the encoder learns the contexture.
 Then, optimizing this R automatically gives us the optimal encoder.

 Key result 2: The contexture can be learned by training a large model to optimize a variational objective.